 Once you’ve settled on a policy, the next step is applying for coverage.
 This involves filling out a short form.
-The applications gathers personal, professional, and basic medial information.
+The applications gather personal, professional, and basic medical information.

 It’s important to fill out every question on the form accurately and completely.
 Unnecessary delays can occur for missing information on the application.
 The person processing the application will have to contact you or your agent to track down the information.